Nicaragua: A Culinary Tour to Central America’s Crossroads

 The thought of getting on a bus and being kidnapped for the entire day is not what we enjoy doing.
-I glance quickly through the list of offered tour to be polite to our host at the resort, when I came upon Nicaragua.
+I glance quickly through the list of offered tours to be polite to our host at the resort when I came upon Nicaragua.
 I never wanted to go to Nicaragua.

 I never thought of going to Nicaragua.
 Nicaragua was like Iraq to me.
 So I signed up.
 Maybe it was because it was so close to the resort.
 Maybe it was the adventure of going to some bad place for the thrill.

 We pass through the border and there was a handsome man standing in the front of the bus.
 The Costa Rica tour guide introduced Juan Carlos and handed him the microphone.
 The rest I will say was “Nicaraguan History”.
 I enjoy watching the History Channel here in the United States.
 Juan Carlos was like watching the History Channel and the subject was “The History of Nicaragua”.
 He was superb!
 He taught me more in that afternoon then I would have never imagined.
 Juan Carlos and Nicaragua was the highlight of my one-week visit to Central America.

 With its vicinity to the Caribbean and a strong indigenous culture, Nicaraguan food is a melting pot, literally!
 Tastes of island seafood, Spanish spices, and fresh indigenous ingredients make Nicaraguan food something different, and delicious!
 Careli Tours has made a tour just for those who wish to immerse themselves in this countries culture and flavors!